skyvers/Aged-care/readme.md

 </query>
 ```

-Then you will need to provide `defaultQueryName` attribute to your Assessment document in `agedCare.xml`, like below:
+Then, set the `defaultQueryName` attribute to your Assessment document, as shown:

 ```xml
 <documents>